Rebecca is a partner in the MENA employment team of Clyde & Co LLP, based in Dubai, and has worked in the Middle East since 2008.

 Rebecca is regularly asked to speak at industry events and has also been a guest lecturer on the Michigan State University (Dubai) MBA programme.
 She has been quoted in publications such as The National and Emirates 24/7 and has also contributed UAE chapters to PLC’s Labour and Employee Benefits Multi-jurisdictional Guide (2010), Global Legal Insights: Employment and Labour Law (first edition), and Law Business Research’s Pensions & Retirement Plans 2013.
 She has prepared the Rules of Procedure for the Review of Complaints by the Director of Employment Standards in the DIFC, and also assisted the DIFC in drafting various amendments to the DIFC Employment Law.

-This biography is an extract from The International Who's Who of Labour and Employment Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Labour and Employment which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication